-DETROIT, Mich.: 22 February 2016 — New-vehicle sales in February 2016 are expected to increase 8.1% from a year ago, according to a monthly sales forecast developed jointly by J.D.
+DETROIT: 24 Feb.
+2017 — Total vehicle sales in February are expected to be similar to a year ago while incentives remain at record levels, according to a forecast developed jointly by J.D.
 Power and LMC Automotive.

 J.D.
 Power and LMC Automotive U.S. Sales and SAAR Comparisons

 (0.6% higher than February 2016)

 1Figures cited for February 2017 are forecasted based on the first 16 selling days of the month.